samualon/digital-garden/content/School/Organising for entrepreneurship/Venture capital.md

 ![[Venture capital screening process.png]]

 Most ventures don't make it through this process.
 Of all the submitted investments, less than 5% are accepted and executed.
-## Board of directors
-They will do X things:
-1. Monitor
-2. Make strategic decisions